English Online Dictionary. What means beside? What does beside mean?

 Etymology

-From Middle English beside, besiden, bisyde (also besides > besides), from Old English be sīdan, bī sīdan (“by the side (of), on the side (of)”), equivalent to be- + side.
+From Middle English beside, besiden, bisyde (also besides > besides), from Old English be sīdan, bī sīdan (“by the side (of), on the side (of)”).
 Compare Saterland Frisian biesiede (“aside”), German Low German bisied (“aside”), German beiseite (“aside, to one side”).
 Compare also Dutch terzijde (“aside”).
+By surface analysis, be- + side.

 Pronunciation